Through the Heliospheric Lens: Directional Deflection of High-Energy Cosmic-Ray Electrons and Positrons: Results

 \emph{(iii) Equatorial versus polar behavior.} A broad latitudinal gradient persists at all energies: directions closer to the ecliptic/heliographic equator differ systematically from higher latitudes.
 In the Parker geometry, the azimuthal component scales as $B_\phi\propto \sin\theta$ and the radial field as $B_r\propto r^{-2}$; combined with the different chord lengths that rays traverse through regions of strong $|B_\phi|$, this produces a measurable equatorial–polar contrast.
 At low energies the contrast is gentle and spread over large angular scales; at multi–TeV energies, the contrast is expressed mainly through the compact lens and surrounding ring, with the remainder of the sky nearly uniformly at small deflection.

 \emph{(iv) ``Hot spots''.} The bright ``hot spots’’ are not true sources but geometric caustics of the Parker–spiral mapping.
 They occur where the line of sight is nearly tangent to the local spiral at 1~AU, so neighboring launch directions sample markedly different path curvatures: rays aimed slightly off the tangent accrue larger $v\times B$ rotation and cross adjacent spiral surfaces, producing a ring or crescent of enhanced $\Delta\theta$.
 This feature sits near the ecliptic because $B_\phi\propto \sin\theta$ maximizes there, and it tightens with energy: at $E=30$~GeV the caustic smears into a broad band, by $E=300$~GeV it becomes a distinct annulus, and by $E=3$--$30$~TeV it collapses into a compact lens embedded in a largely low–deflection sky.
 The longitude of the hot spot tracks the local field direction at the observer and would shift under HCS tilt/waviness or DQCS–like topology; its handedness flips between electrons and positrons.
-Accordingly, down–weighting these regions can stabilize anisotropy estimates at sub–TeV energies without biasing high–energy conclusions.
+Accordingly, down–weighting these regions can stabilize anisotropy estimates at sub–TeV energies without biasing high–energy conclusions. {The progressive shift of the focusing region with increasing energy arises because the average path length through the heliospheric magnetic field decreases as particle rigidity grows, causing particles to sample magnetic-field lines at progressively smaller heliocentric latitudes and longitudes.
+For a Parker-like field, the tangent direction of the spiral at 1~AU deviates from the radial direction by an angle $\tan^{-1}(\Omega r_{\odot}/v_{\rm sw})\simeq45^{\circ}$ for a solar-wind speed of $v_{\rm sw}=400$~km~s$^{-1}$.
+As $r_{\rm L}$ increases with energy, the effective deflection vector aligns more closely with this local field orientation, shifting the centroid of the focusing region by $\Delta\phi\simeq10^{\circ}$–$20^{\circ}$ between 10~GeV and 1~TeV, consistent with the trends seen in Fig.~\ref{fig:skymaps_parker}.}

+{The “lens” or focusing feature predicted in our maps has not yet been clearly identified in existing cosmic-ray electron or positron anisotropy observations.
+Current measurements by HAWC, AMS-02, and DAMPE lack either the required angular resolution or statistics at sub-TeV energies to isolate such small-scale heliospheric signatures.
+A full treatment of transport, including diffusion and drift, would be expected to smooth and partially wash out this feature, especially below $\sim50$~GeV, where particle trajectories become strongly stochastic.
+Nevertheless, at higher energies where the propagation is quasi-ballistic, the geometric imprint of the heliospheric field may remain detectable as a mild dipole-like distortion, motivating future high-statistics anisotropy searches.}

 These maps provide a directional complement to the energy–only summary in Fig.~\ref{fig:deflection_vs_energy_parker}.
 In practice, they have two immediate implications for anisotropy studies.
 First, they delimit sky regions where heliospheric bending could most strongly smear or re–orient a Galactic anisotropy signal at a given energy; masking or down–weighting those regions can make upper limits more robust.
 Second, the compact, energy–dependent lens near the local spiral tangent implies a potential, mild rotation of any large–scale dipole reconstructed on the sky, with a sign that flips for positrons relative to electrons in sectors where the polarity changes (we quantify charge–sign and sector effects in Sec.~\ref{sec:model_comparisons}).